tmcphillips/senior-design-group10/README.md

 #### Some things to note

 YesWorkflow save calls all subsequent commands (extract, model, graph, recon).
 When calling graph, by default, there will be a dump of a graphviz string to terminal output.
-To hide this output when calling YesWorkflow save, I recommend using the following configuration
+To hide this output when calling YesWorkflow save, it's recommended that you use the following configuration
 ```
 graph.dotfile=out.txt
 ```